 There is a common misconception among many internet users that knowing their IP address somehow gives someone the power to "hack" them.
 This myth has been spread by non-technical users, social media, and news outlets, among others.
 The fact is, every website you visit knows your IP address because it needs this information to send content (text, images, etc.) to your browser so that it can be displayed on your screen.
 This is how everything on the internet works, not just websites.
 In addition to your IP address, your internet browser provides much more information to the websites you visit than you may realize.
 Visit this link (https://myip.selvansoft.com) to see some (not all) of the details your browser shares with websites you visit.
 An IP address is just a number; only your Internet Service Provider (ISP) knows that it was assigned to you, and they will not disclose your information unless they receive a request from law enforcement accompanied by a proper court order.
 Being afraid that someone knows your IP address is like worrying that people saw your car’s license plate number while you were driving around the city.
 Unless you’ve committed a crime and are fleeing from law enforcement, this isn’t a problem.
 Similarly, if you haven’t done anything unlawful online, you have nothing to worry about if someone claims they have your IP address.
 They can’t do anything with it.
 With that said, and to be thorough on this FAQ answer, I wanted to add the following.
 If you intentionally expose a vulnerable service or, worse, enable UPnP (some do this for running a gaming server without fully understanding the impact), it is possible for someone to attack your machine.
 Last but not least, if someone with a deep understanding of TCP/IP networking is determined to attack you for some strange reason, they can always perform a DOS attack on your router using just your public IP (you don't need to expose anything) and knock it offline.
 But while this is possible, it is not probable.

 2. I got an email mentioning Pegasus, is this real?The Pegasus email scam is one of the most popular scams in circulation, and yes, it is 100% a scam.
 While it is true that Pegasus is a sophisticated spyware developed by the Israeli cyber-arms company NSO Group, it is used for surveillance purposes, often by government agencies and law enforcement for espionage and counter-espionage activities.
+Unless you are involved in espionage, a spy agency, terrorism, or are a powerful political figure, there is no ROI in spending money (the cost of the software can be $500k or more) on you to infect your devices with Pegasus!
 Ordinary citizens are not the target.
 The idea behind this scam email is to use scare tactics with bits and pieces of information like your address, name, email, phone number, a picture of your house from Google Maps etc. all of which are publicly available, to make you send them money.
 Whatever you do, never send money.
 Just delete and block this email as spam and move on with your life.
 No one is going to come after you.

 3. Does VPN keep me safe online?